matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 ### Types of tasks / debugging

+1. get familiar with how to do a semester changeover
-1. Incorporate fixed /research/UCBD2/classAPI/ into pipeline
+1. Incorporate fixed /research/UCBD2/classAPI/ into pipeline that gets next semester's classes
+1. Reconcile Data-AskOski API scripts & Models-AskOski API scripts.
+What's the difference between Models API scripts and Data API scripts?
+    - dumped into pickle folders, etc..
+    - refresh.sh is dumping outputs into timestamped `salt` - why?
+SAlt stands for serendipitous alternatives

-- Requirements - not displaying unmet requirement bubble interface for some students.
-This would be dealing with the APR object?
+1. Requirements bug - not displaying unmet requirement filters for some students - this would be dealing with the APR object?
+1. Ingested data pipeline should be run 3x a semester and collected data should be run more frequently during enrollment periods

+## Possibly done?

+- Course API - keep credit restriction and prerequisite course information when querying Course API - save to two tsvs and make available to researchers via data repo
-- Explore re-training is broken - currently uses old research data
+- Explore re-training is broken - currently uses old research data.
+Update the models code to use pipeline Classes data instead of Classes_2011_2018 data
 - Revisit open seats daily poll of classes api in thread
 - Creating a new filter in AskOski that will filter a user's suggested courses based on whether their majors fall within the class reservations.
 This filter will be applied automatically to the already existing Open Seats filter.
 This task is a two-step process:
 1)  Modify Data-AskOski to include reserve capacity information with each class, which involves querying the reserved seats API and augmenting the next_sem_dict to include reserve capacity data.